 Since U.S. President Joe Biden confirmed the NATO troop withdrawal from Afghanistan, several regional and international actors have demonstrated their commitment to support the Afghan transition peace process and exploit the possible geopolitical vacuum left by Washington.

-In the last weeks, even though the White House confirmed its humanitarian support to Kabul, Turkmenistan, China, Russia, and Pakistan have promoted their economic and diplomatic strategy to confirm their presence in Afghanistan.
+In the last weeks, even though the White House confirmed its humanitarian support to Kabul, Turkmenistan, China, Russia, and Pakistan had promoted their economic and diplomatic strategy to confirm their presence in Afghanistan.

 Regional and international actors have different strategies and goals in Afghanistan, although they have expressed their grave concern over the possible future destabilisation of the region.